 The following list demonstrates why we need sustainable agriculture to grow nutritious food for people, maintain the health of the planet, and sustain livelihoods of local communities.

-Reasons why sustainable agriculture is crucial for our future
+Reasons why sustainable agriculture is important for our future

 #1 Sustainable farming restores and nourishes the soil

 This lack of respect for the soil in today’s conventional industrial agriculture system is plagued with problems of soil erosion, crops that are susceptible to attacks from disease and pests (thus requiring more toxic chemicals for “protection”), water pollution, and higher susceptibility to drought.

 Nature generally works through cooperation and collaboration instead of by domination, everything is recycled in some way, and everything functions well within natural limits.
-Sustainable agriculture takes future generations into account and is regenerative.
+Sustainable farming practices take future generations into account and are regenerative.

-In contrast, conventional industrial agriculture is extremely energy-intensive and is heavily reliant upon fossil fuels for both production and transport many thousands of miles from field to plate.
+In contrast, unsustainable agricultural practices are extremely energy-intensive and is heavily reliant upon fossil fuels for both production and transport many thousands of miles from field to plate.
 In fact, the conventional industrial agriculture is one of the largest sources of greenhouse gases in the world today.